AdobeDocs/campaign-standard.en/help/administration/using/update-bounce-qualification.md

 ---
 # Update bounce qualification after an ISP outage {#update-bounce-qualification.md}

-If you are NOT running the latest version of Campaign, this section may apply to you.
-Check with your Adobe Campaign representative.

 ## Context

 In case of an outage of an ISP, emails sent through Campaign cannot be successfully delivered to their recipient: these emails will be wrongly marked as bounces.